Government of Perlis

 The Government of Perlis refers to the state government of Perlis.
-Its powers and structure are set out in the Constitution of the State of Perlis (Undang-undang Tubuh Kerajaan Negeri Perlis).
+Its powers and structure are set out in the Laws of the Constitution of Perlis 1959 (Undang-undang Tubuh Kerajaan Perlis 1959).

 In modern Malaysian use, the term "government" refers broadly to the cabinet (formally the Executive Council of Perlis) of the day, elected from the Perlis State Legislative Assembly and the non-political staff within each state department or agency – that is, the civil and public services.
 The civil service that manages and delivers government policies, programs, and services is called the Perlis Public Service.

 The state of Perlis, like all Malaysian states, is governed by a constitutional monarchy and parliamentary democracy with a unicameral legislature—the Perlis State Legislative Assembly, which operates in the Westminster system of government.
 The political party or coalition that wins the largest number of seats in the legislature normally forms the government, and the party's leader becomes Menteri Besar of the state, i.e., the head of the government.

 Executive

 Head of government and Cabinet

+Perlis State Government Administrative Complex Legislative Building.

 Almost always made up of members of the Perlis State Legislative Assembly, the Executive Council of Perlis (Majlis Mesyuarat Kerajaan Negeri Perlis) is similar in structure and role to the Cabinet of Malaysia while being smaller in size.
 As federal and state responsibilities differ there are a number of different portfolios between the federal and state governments.

 The Raja of Perlis serve as constitutional and ceremonial head of state of Perlis.
 Although the Raja is technically the most powerful person in Perlis, he is in reality a figurehead whose actions are restricted by custom and constitutional convention.
 The government is therefore headed by the Menteri Besar.
 The Menteri Besar is normally a member of the Legislative Assembly, and draws all the members of the Executive Council from among the members of the Legislative Assembly.
 Most executive councillors are the chairman of a committee, but this is not always the case.

 The executive powers in the state are vested in the monarch and are exercised by the Menteri Besar of Perlis and the Executive Council, who are responsible to the Perlis State Legislative Assembly, advising the Raja on how to exercise the Royal Prerogative and other executive powers.
-In the construct of constitutional monarchy and responsible government, the executive councillors advice tendered is typically binding, though it is important to note that, despite appearances of the contrary, the Royal Prerogative belongs to the Crown, not to any of the executive councillors.
+In the construct of constitutional monarchy and responsible government, the executive councillors advice tendered is typically binding.
+Despite appearances of the contrary, the Royal Prerogative belongs to the Crown, not to any of the executive councillors.

 As at the federal level the most important Executive Council post after that of the leader is Executive Councillor in charge of Finance.
 Today the next most powerful position is certainly the health portfolio which has a vast budget and is of central political importance.
 Other powerful portfolios include Education and Security.